Plan for disk backups

 iSCSI storage device or SAN

-The DPM server must have at least two disks installed: one dedicated to the startup, system, and DPM installation files; and one dedicated to the storage pool.
-In the context of DPM, disk is defined as any disk device manifested as a disk in the Windows Disk Management tool.
+The DPM server must have at least two disks installed: one dedicated to the operating system and DPM installation files; and one dedicated to the storage pool.
+In the context of DPM, “disk” is defined as any disk device that’s manifested as a disk in the Windows Disk Management tool.
 DPM does not add any disk containing startup files, system files, or any component of the DPM installation to the storage pool.

 Disks added to the storage pool should not have any partitions.
-To prepare disks for data protection, DPM reformats the disks and erases any data on them.
+To prepare disks for data protection, DPM will convert the disks to Dynamic.